Public relations and effective measurement have never been synonymous with each other.

 When it comes time to quarterly meetings, this list of headlines and vanity metrics sounds great until the inevitable question comes: "What value has all of this added to the business' bottom line?".

-Digital PR has changed the way consultancies operate and measure their campaigns, or it should have done, and the evolution of this change is the emergence of "Inbound PR" which is the amalgamation of Earned, Owned and Paid media channels to create complete and measurable campaigns.
+Digital PR has changed the way consultancies operate and measure their campaigns, or it should have done.

-The death of the press release has been announced prematurely and it remains an essential element of the public relations toolkit.
+The death of the press release has been announced prematurely and it remains an essential element of the public relations toolkit - as long as its content is newsworthy.
 But the days when a single press release could be produced, picked up and then forgotten about are long gone.

 Is the content long form - like a market research report - and usable as an infographic?

-Getting the most out of every piece of content is the hallmark of a successful Inbound PR consultancy and content audits and reports are a key form of new PR evaluation.
+Getting the most out of every piece of content is the hallmark of a successful Digital PR consultancy.